velipso/midimap/README.md

                                     RPNPanSpread        (3D/07)
                                     RPNRoll             (3D/08)

+  Aliases:
+    Any number, Note*, Control*, or RPN* keyword can be aliased to another keyword starting with @.
+For example, if your MIDI controller sends ControlReserved1 when hitting the play button, you can alias it via:

+      Alias @PlayChannel  1
+      Alias @PlayButton   ControlReserved1

+    Then, it can be referenced anywhere else, like:

+      OnLowCC @PlayChannel @PlayButton Positive
+        # play was hit...
+      End

+    Aliases can also be defined from the command-line using -a: midimap -a @PlayChannel 1 -a @PlayButton ControlReserved1 ...etc...

   Commands:
     Print "Message" "Another" ...
 Print values to console (`Print RawData` will print the raw bytes received in hexadecimal) SendCopy                                         Send a copy of the message SendNote         <Channel> <Note> <Value>        Send a note message, etc (Use 0 for Value to send note off)
     SendBend         <Channel> <Value>
     SendNotePressure <Channel> <Note> <Value>